A few weeks ago when I hit 7 months for this pregnancy, my hands swelled to the point where I had to remove my wedding ring.

 And I’d stare at my feet.
 My poor, puffy feet.

 I wanted to cry and yell and disown my feet, all at the same time.

 So when my puffiness started a few weeks ago for this pregnancy, I talked to my doctor, desperate for new advice to reduce swelling during pregnancy.

-A Simple Fix for Swelling During Pregnancy
+A Simple Fix for Swollen Feet and Hands (and Everything) During Pregnancy

 One of the doctors in my practice is pregnant and just a couple weeks ahead of me, so she GETS IT.